Falcataria moluccana (batai wood)

 Summary of InvasivenessTop of page

 Native to parts of Indonesia and Papua New Guinea, F. moluccana has been widely introduced throughout the tropics as a very fast growing plantation tree (7 m in the first year), for shade and also as an ornamental.
-Still widely cultivated and exploited, it has escaped and become invasive especially in natural lowland humid forests on Pacific and also <_st13a_place _w3a_st="on">Indian Ocean islands, where it alters ecosystem function through nitrogen fixation and eliminates native species.
-This tendency could also occur in other countries where it is present but not yet widespread, such as tropical <_st13a_country-region _w3a_st="on">America and <_st13a_place _w3a_st="on">Africa, and the dangers of possible invasion should be highlighted prior to making any further introductions.
+Still widely cultivated and exploited, it has escaped and become invasive especially in natural lowland humid forests on Pacific and also Indian Ocean islands, where it alters ecosystem function through nitrogen fixation and eliminates native species.
+This tendency could also occur in other countries where it is present but not yet widespread, such as tropical America and Africa, and the dangers of possible invasion should be highlighted prior to making any further introductions.

 Taxonomic TreeTop of page